apollographql/apollo-kotlin/composite/README.md

-# Composite Build
+# Composite

-Use this composite build to develop for the samples and/or integration-tests.
-They allow to use the plugin compiled from sources without having to deploy it to sonatype or somewhere else.
+A composite build that includes the main build so that it can use the `apollo-gradle-plugin` main module using dependency substitution.
+Use this to develop for samples or integration tests.

+This build shares some IDEA configuration and the Gradle wrapper with the main build using symlinks.